Patrick Wisdom Player Props: Cubs vs. Marlins

 Patrick Wisdom At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 105th, his on-base percentage ranks 111th, and he is sixth in the league in slugging.
+- Among the qualifying hitters, he ranks 122nd in batting average, while his on-base percentage ranks 123rd and he is sixth in slugging.

-- Wisdom has reached base via a hit in 12 games this season (of 22 played), and had multiple hits in six of those games.
+- Wisdom has reached base via a hit in 12 games this year (of 23 played), and had multiple hits in six of those games.

-- Wisdom has driven in a run in nine games this season (40.9%), including five games with more than one RBI (22.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 39.1% of his games this year, Wisdom has had at least one RBI.
+He's picked up more than one in 21.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.